 Instructions

-- Bake in the middle shelf of the oven for about 20 minutes until pale golden and just set in the middle.
-Allow the tart to cool to room temperature, then transfer to the fridge for about 2 hours.
-Slice and enjoy!
+- Bake raspberry tart.
+Bake in the middle shelf of the oven for about 20 minutes, or until pale golden and just set in the middle.
+Remove from the oven and allow it to cool for 10 minutes.
+Serve slightly warm, or transfer to the fridge for a couple of hours to chill, then serve it cold.

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.